ddev/ddev/docs/content/users/usage/commands.md

 Flags:

-* `--additional-fqdns`: Comma-delimited list of project FQDNs.
+* `--additional-fqdns`: Comma-delimited list of project FQDNs or `--additional-fqdns=""` to remoe any configured FQDNs.
-* `--additional-hostnames`: Comma-delimited list of project hostnames.
+* `--additional-hostnames`: Comma-delimited list of project hostnames or `--additional-hostnames=""` to remove any configured additional hostnames.
 * `--auto`: Automatically run config without prompting.
 * `--bind-all-interfaces`: Bind host ports on all interfaces, not only on localhost network interface.
 * `--composer-root`: Overrides the default Composer root directory for the web service.